astrophys/mpi_intuition_with_slurm/README.md

          (from any shell...)
     $ srun --mpi=openmpi --jobid=XXXX mpirun -np 2 ./a.out # WHOOPS!
 This is basically running two instances
                                                            # of `mpirun -np 2 ./a.out`, one on each node
+                                                           # For a total of 4 MPI tasks, not the 2 expected

 ### Example 3 - Batch